black-tea/data-projects/crt020-databricks-pyspark-studyguide/README.md

 _Source: SDG (Ch 15 - "Life Cycle of a Spark Application, Inside Spark")_

 _**Spark Application: Components**_
-* Application: Each Spark application is made up of one or more _Spark Jobs_.
+* Application: A user program built on Spark, made up of one or more _Spark Jobs_.
 * Job: There will be one Spark Job per action, and each Job includes a set of stages, the number of which depends on how many shuffles need to take place.
 * Stages: Stages represent a set of tasks to compute the same operation across machines in the cluster.
 A new stage begins for each tranformation that requires a shuffle.
 * Tasks: Each task corresponds to a combination of a data partition and a set of transformations that run on a single executor.

-_Source: SDG (Ch 15 - "A Spark Job", "Stage", "Tasks")_
+_Source: [Cluster Overview](https://spark.apache.org/docs/latest/cluster-overview.html), SDG (Ch 15 - "A Spark Job", "Stage", "Tasks")_

 ## Spark Concepts